Winter is a cold, dark time…especially in your garage.

 Design

 I love that you can plug this heater into any standard 120v electric outlet and don’t need a dedicated, high-current circuit.
-You can either mount it directly to the wall or free-standing on its plastic feet.
+You can mount it directly to the wall or free-standing on its plastic feet.

 I also like the wall-mounting option because it won’t take up any extra space in your crowded garage!